NigelFinegan5p/project-1/README.md

 -   Promote the brand and the business capabilities.
 -   Provide multiple ways for new and potential customers to contact the business and increase lead generation.
 -   Provide essential information about the business packages to customers allowing for more touch points.
-- Maximising brand awareness and driving interest & consideration with a fully optimised mobile website.
+- Maximising brand awareness and driving interest & consideration with a fully optimised responsive website.